kkaur89/Sei-Project-Two/README.md

 The ingredient search feature returns cocktails with other spirits as well as the one entered, i.e. rum will bring back vodka based cocktails also.

 ## Challenges
 This biggest challenge was working on the fix for results to render on a different page.
-That took my and my coding partner hours to try and fix on our before we had to ask for help.
+That took me and my coding partner hours to try and fix on our before we had to ask for help.

 ## Wins